Non-equilibrium diagrammatic approach to strongly interacting photons: Application: Electromagnetically induced transparency

-Apart from the Keldysh structure, the interaction part of the action given in \eqref{eq:Sint} contains two different types of vertices, both depicted in Fig.~\ref{fig:Vertex}, which under time reversal pairwise transform into one another.
-Either an atom is excited through the absorption of a photon (see Fig.~\ref{fig:Vertex}a)), or, by the time-reversed process of emitting a photon, the atom returns to a stable state (c.f.
-Fig.~\ref{fig:Vertex}b)).
-Using the vertices, one can draw up all Feynman diagrams order by order in the coupling constants.
-However, in doing so one applies bosonic Feynman rules to atoms, which due to the strong nonlinearities should instead have a restricted Hilbert space with $\sum_{j={g,e,s,d}}\langle\hat{a}_j^\dagger\hat{a}_j\rangle=1$.
-This implies that each atom occupies either only one level or in general a properly restricted superposition.
+Before we continue with the specific application, we notice that, when expanding the Keldysh action order by order in the coupling rate $g_P$, one applies bosonic Feynman rules to atoms, which should instead have a restricted Hilbert space with $\sum_{j={g,e,s,d}}\langle\hat{a}_j^\dagger\hat{a}_j\rangle=1$.
+This implements the physical constraint that each atom occupies either only one level or in general a properly restricted superposition.
 One therefore has to be careful not to overcount diagrams by simultaneously placing an atom in the same state twice (which would be allowed for bosons).
-This means that, at every point in time and in every diagram, two counter propagating atomic lines belonging to the same atom have to be found in distinct levels, or must otherwise be identified with one another, i.e. their lines in the Feynman diagram have to be contracted.\\ In general it is very hard to fully enforce these conditions, as one would need to implement increasingly complicated restrictions in real-time on each and every perturbation to the bare scalar GFs.
+This means that, at every point in time and in every diagram, two counter propagating atomic lines belonging to the same atom have to be found in distinct levels, or must otherwise be identified with one another, i.e. their lines in the Feynman diagram have to be contracted.\\ In general it is very hard to fully enforce these conditions, as one would need to implement increasingly complicated restrictions in real-time on each and every perturbation to the bare scalar Green's functions.
 Doing so for all diagrams would eventually restore the exact, finite Fock space of the atoms.
-Here, we instead limit ourselves to impose restrictions allowing to exactly compute the fully dressed, single probe photon propagator in the absence of the state $|d\rangle$.\\ As we will see, the insertion of self-energies in the form of polarization bubbles -- which are diagrams of the type shown on the right of Fig.~\ref{fig:pert}a) -- into the bare probe photon GF will hybridize this propagating photon mode with stationary atoms, forming polaritons in the process.
-Without state $|d\rangle$, and without saturation effects these polaritons will not interact among each other.
-When introducing polariton-polariton interactions via coupling to $|d\rangle$ it is then of paramount importance to expand around the correct limit of non-interacting polaritons, which will only by ensured by the implementation of the above restrictions imposed by non-linear Feynman rules.\\ In the non-interacting regime, where the polariton self-energy is given by a polarization bubble with the external laser fields mixing states $|e\rangle$ and $|s\rangle$ and the probe photons mixing $|g\rangle$ and $|e\rangle$, it suffices to demand that any two counter-propagating GFs of the same atom have to involve disjoint sets of states.
-All diagrams where this is not the case are simply set to zero.\\ We now show that these simplified non-linear selection rules correctly capture the retarded polariton GF.
-The latter reads
+Here, we instead limit ourselves to impose restrictions allowing to exactly compute the fully dressed, single-probe-photon propagator -- i.e. all modifications in the regime of linear optics.\\